euzivamjunior/studies/README.md

 # studies

-This is the placed used to store studies and projects from learning courses.
+This is the placed used to store studies, exercises and projects from learning courses.